kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 But, how do you know your GenServer process have too many messages in their mailbox?
-A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which will return the total number meessages in the process mailbox.
+A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which will return the total number messages in the process mailbox.

 If you would like to know more about it, here are some of the resources where I refer to and that are related:

-- [Avoding GenServer bottlenecks][6]
+- [Avoiding GenServer bottlenecks][6]
 - [GenServer and scaling][7]
 - [StackOverflow Question][10]